How to Take a Memorable Picture? Empowering Users with Actionable Feedback: Memorability Feedback

 \paragraph{Benchmark statistics.} \benchmarkname{} comprises approximately 10K images grouped into 1,570 scenes, with an average of 6.5 images per scene.
 The word cloud in \cref{fig:benchmark-stats}-a illustrates the most frequent terms appearing in the collected feedback.
 As shown, suggestions span a wide range of semantic categories, including references to body parts (\textit{e.g.}, ``\textit{hand}'', ``\textit{face}''), verbs (\textit{e.g.}, ``\textit{holding}'', ``\textit{remove}''), and photographic concepts (\textit{e.g.}, ``\textit{background}'', ``\textit{lighting}'').
 Source images exhibit an average memorability score of 0.63, while the most memorable images within the same scene range between [0.51, 1.0], indicating some overlap between the two distributions (\cref{fig:benchmark-stats}-b).
 Feedback varies in length, ranging from 7 to 102 words (\cref{fig:benchmark-stats}-c).
 Finally, in \cref{fig:benchmark-stats}-d, we categorize atomic sub-actions in the feedback using \textsc{GPT-5-mini} as an automatic annotator and report their co-occurrence patterns (see \supmat{}).
 Most sub-actions relate to subject posing, followed by semantic adjustments, while co-occurrence statistics highlight strong correlations between framing and posing and the interplay between lighting and semantic changes.

 \paragraph{Evaluation protocol.} As we propose a novel task, we also introduce evaluation metrics for \ourslong (see Fig.\ref{fig:benchmark}-bottom), covering two main axes: \textit{real world effectiveness} and \textit{likelihood of memorable actions}.
 On the one hand, editing metrics probe the effectiveness of provided feedback by emulating real-world user behavior; we use \textsc{FLUX.1 Kontext}~\citep{labs2025flux1kontextflowmatching} as in-context image editing model $e(\cdot, \cdot)$ which applies the guidelines provided by the memorability feedback: starting from the source image $x_S$ and the feedback $a$, the destination image is obtained as edited output $\hat{x}_D = e(x_S, a)$.
 Hence, \textsc{Improvement~Ratio}~(IR) evaluates the fraction of time the edited image has larger memorability than the source one, \ie, $\text{IR} = \sum_{x_D} \mathds{1}\left[m_D \geq m_S\right]$, with $\mathds{1}[c]$ the indicator function evaluating the satisfaction of the $c$ condition.
 Instead, \textsc{Relative Memorability}~(RM) is defined as: $\text{RM} = (m_D-m_S)/m_S$, accounting for relative memorability improvements.
+In the \supmat{}, we report experiments with different editing models and a different memorability predictor.
 On the other hand, we evaluate the likelihood that a model provides improving memorability feedback by computing the \textsc{Perplexity} on ground truth memorability-aware feedback from the same captioning model.
 We use an 80-20 train/test scenes split, evaluating the feedback model only on scenes not seen during training.